The Online Application for the S. Whitney Landon Award is now closed.

 Turrell Fund, S. Whitney Landon Award

-The Turrell Fund Day for Children is June 12, 2018 at the Shelburne Farms Coach Barn.
+The Turrell Fund Day for Children will be held in early June 2019 at the Shelburne Farms Coach Barn.
 This annual event features the presentation of the S. Whitney Landon Memorial Awards.

 The S. Whitney Landon Awards are given annually, with the grant cycle starting in late January.
 Please see the timeline.